sql-machine-learning/elasticdl/docs/designs/keras_callback.md

 In deep learning, we generally need to customize the behavior of model during training, evaluation or inference, including reading/changing the model.
 We may perform the behavior per batch, per epoch or at the start and end of job. `tf.keras.callbacks.Callback` is an abstract base class and has methods to perform the behavior at different call frequency, such as `on_bath_end`, `on_epoch_end` and so on.
 So, we adopt the interfaces of `tf.keras.callbacks.Callback` to customize the behavior of model in ElasticDL.

-Now we have implemented some modules similar to callback in ElasticDL, such as `LearingRateScheduler` and `PredictionOutputsProcessor`.
+Now we have implemented some modules similar to callback in ElasticDL, such as `LearningRateScheduler` and `PredictionOutputsProcessor`.
 And users should write definitions in the model definition file for each module like:
 ```python
 def custom_model():
     ...